 This committee, as an advisory committee to the Board of Directors, assists with the formulation of GasanMamo's overall remuneration policy for defining remuneration practices.
 In addition, the committee ensures that these policies promote an effective system of internal control and makes recommendations to the Board of Directors for improvements.
-The committee is made up of Non-Executive Directors and invites the Managing Director to attend the meetings as required.
+The committee is made up of Non-Executive Directors and the Managing Director is invited to attend the meetings as required.
 Meetings are held at least annually and are minuted.
-As at year end, the Remuneration Committee was made up of:
+The Remuneration Committee is made up of: